2010 African Women's Championship: Group stage

 The final tournament was held in Gauteng, South Africa from 31 October to 14 November 2010.
 The seven first round winners joined the host in the finals.
 The draw took place on 21 September.

 Matches were played at Sinaba Stadium in Daveyton and Makhulong Stadium in Tembisa (both located in the Ekurhuleni Metropolitan Municipality, Gauteng).

+Tiebreakers

 Where teams finish the group stage at an equal number of points, the ranking in the group is determined based on: